vijayveera1989/graphql-project-management-board/README.md

     GraphQLID
     GraphQLString

-# setting the graphql handler by passing the schema (i,e query and mutation)
+Setting the graphql handler by passing the schema (i,e query and mutation) ` app.use(
-` app.use(
   "/graphql",
   graphqlHTTP({